-For many people, the biggest cause of anxiety is not necessarily the events they are living through but their thoughts about them.
+For many people, the biggest cause of anxiety isn’t necessarily the events they’re living through, but their thoughts about them.
 We adopt a mindful approach to fertility treatment, where it feels appropriate.
 This can enable patients to feel calmer and more in control of their emotions.
 Breathing and relaxation techniques can help to make some procedures more comfortable.

 What is mindfulness?